 Amichetto/a is the diminutive form of amico/a and it literally means little friend.
 You can use it to talk about a young child‘s friend for example.
 It can also refer to a budding love interest, meant in an innocent and friendly way.

 Sei contento di tornare a scuola domani?
 Rivedrai tutti i tuoi amichetti!

 Are you happy to go back to school tomorrow?
 You’ll see all your friends again!

 A quanto pare Giulio ha un’amichetta a scuola, o almeno così dice la maestra!

-It looks like Giulio has a little girlfriend at school, at least that is what the teacher is saying!
+It looks like Giulio has a girlfriend at school, or at least that is what the teacher is saying!